-We will endeavor to seek out the finest wildlife sightings and create the most memorable experiences but sadly Safaria cannot guarantee that we will successfully track or locate the Big 5 or any specifically requested species.
+We will endeavour to seek out the finest wildlife sightings and create the most memorable experiences but sadly Safaria cannot guarantee the weather or that we will successfully track or locate the Big 5 or any specifically requested species.
 What is certain is that our guides will use there their knowledge and experience to bring our guests as close as possible to the unforgettable memories that Africa and the Kruger National Park is able to provide.

-Please note that a booking is only considered 100% confirmed once payment, in full, for the individual or Safari group has been received and acknowledged by Safaria.
+Please note that a booking is only considered 100% confirmed once payment is made in full, for the individual or Safari group and has been acknowledged by Safaria.

 Cancellation policy: (Day Safari)

-- We require full payment 2 days prior to going on Safari
+- We require full payment prior to going on Safari.

 - In the case of a cancellation where a 3rd party, Lodge, Destination or Operator is involved, such as accommodation, flights, transfer shuttles or coaches, the prevailing Lodge, destination or Operators cancellation policy will apply and will be facilitated by Safaria.
 Please note that this may take several weeks.

-On acceptance and payment of your Day Safari you willingly acknowledge and accept the following conditions:
+On acceptance and payment of your Day Safari you willingly acknowledge and accept the following terms and conditions:

-Provisional bookings will hold for a maximum of 7 days after which there will be an automatic release of the space.
+Provisional bookings will be held for a maximum of 3 days after which there will be an automatic release of the space.

 Safaria Reserved Rights